 Credit: Melanie Gonick

-Professors Philipp Krähenbühl (Left) and Qiang Liu (Right)
+Professors Philipp Krähenbühl (Left), Qiang Liu (middle), and Chris Rossbach (Right)

 Alex Huth (left), assistant professor of Neuroscience and Computer Science at the University of Texas at Austin.
 Shailee Jain (right), a Computer Science PhD student at the Huth Lab.